About

 EOF

-3. Wait for the DNS entry to get created.
-Note that depending on the DNS provider that you use, this process can take some time to complete.
+5. Wait for the DNS entry to be created.
+Note that depending on the DNS provider you use, this process can take some time to complete.
 To verify that the DNS record is created, use the dig command as shown in the following example.

 Example output for a successfully created DNS record: